Harold Shipman: Death

 Shipman's motive for suicide was never established, though he reportedly told his probation officer that he was considering suicide to assure his wife's financial security after he was stripped of his National Health Service pension.

-Primrose Shipman received a full NHS pension; she would not have been entitled to it if Shipman had lived past the age of sixty.
+Primrose Shipman received a full NHS pension that she would not have been entitled to if Shipman had lived past the age of 60.
 Additionally, there was evidence that Primrose, who had consistently protested Shipman's innocence despite the overwhelming evidence, had begun to suspect his guilt.
-Shipman refused to take part in courses which would have encouraged acknowledgement of his crimes, leading to a temporary removal of privileges, including the opportunity to telephone his wife.
-During this period, according to Shipman's cellmate, he received a letter from Primrose exhorting him to, "Tell me everything, no matter what."
-A 2005 inquiry found that Shipman's suicide "could not have been predicted or prevented," but that procedures should nonetheless be re-examined.
+Shipman refused to take part in courses which would have encouraged acknowledgement of his crimes, leading to a temporary removal of privileges, including the right to telephone his wife.
+During this period, according to Shipman's cellmate, he received a letter from Primrose exhorting him to "Tell me everything, no matter what."
+A 2005 inquiry found that Shipman's suicide "could not have been predicted or prevented", but that procedures should nonetheless be re-examined.

-After Shipman's body was released to his family, it remained in Sheffield for more than a year despite multiple false reports about his funeral.
-His widow was advised by police against burying her husband in case the grave was attacked.
-Shipman was eventually cremated on 19 March 2005 at Hutcliffe Wood Crematorium.
-The cremation took place outside normal working hours to maintain secrecy and was attended only by Primrose and the couple's four children.
+After Shipman's body was released to his family, it remained in Sheffield for more than a year.
+His widow was advised by police against burying her husband in case the grave was attacked; the body was eventually cremated at Hutcliffe Wood Crematorium, in the city, attended only by Shipman's widow and the couple's four children.